About Us

 4. Look for lens flares

-While the brilliant sun may be dangerous for cameras, it creates lovely lens flares in case you keep your eyes open.
+While the brilliant sun may be dangerous for cameras, it creates lovely lens flares if you keep your eyes open.
 I typically capture the flares through photograph classes and setting up photographs (for example, I set aside most creativity during the ceremony to get the crucial moments).
-At one heat wedding ceremony closing summer season, I was clearly capable of capture so many lens flares both for the duration of midday and at sundown that I definitely timed some to the beat of the spotlight movie track.
-Have a look at the video at the lowest of this newsletter!
+At one heat wedding ceremony closing summer season, I could capture so many lens flares both for midday and at night that I timed some to the beat of the spotlight movie track.
+Have a look at the video at the bottom of this newsletter!

 Geneva A. Crawford